 A tear sheet is something you leave behind with the prospective client as proof that you have been published.
 Very similar to a "leave behind" which is more like an ad with your information on it.

 Yes, absolutely!
 See the Commission Pricing page for a ball park idea of how much it will cost.
 Then take a look at the discussion "Why Commission Art?" for a head start on the process.
 It is easy when you know what to expect.

 Yes.
-Two dollars a card unless you purchase something.
+Five dollars a card unless you purchase something.
 I’ve been to shows where I’ve sold nothing, but I’ve never been to a show where I didn’t sign anything.
 It helps defray the cost of attending (read GAS) and for the time away from the board.
 This is only at shows.
 I will still sign your cards for free if I meet you somewhere in public.

 As many as you bring me.
 I do not restrict the number of cards.
 What I will do though, if there are a lot of people waiting, is sign 7 cards & send you to the back of the line.
 You can return as often as you like.
 I’d rather have a lot of people get a few cards signed than a few people get a lot of cards signed.
 But don’t get crazy & ask me to sign 40 copies of the same card.
 Nobody needs that many except dealers.

 Do you sell copies of your own cards?